Development Officer & Annual Fund Manager

 Bachelor's degree in communications, marketing, public relations, business, public administration or relevant field and two years of relevant experience; Or an equivalent combination of training and experience.

-Demonstrated experience with social media/marketing in a professional work environment
+Demonstrated experience with computer skills and social media/marketing in a professional work environment.

 Master's degree in relevant field.